-The Club has over 100 active members with an age range of 16 to 70+.
+The Club has over 200 members with a wide age range .

-Club Night is Thursday, 7 p.m. at Thornbury Leisure Centre in the Filmore Suite (Alveston Hill, Thornbury, BS35 3JB).
-Runs are usually arranged in four groups.
-Afterwards there are hot and cold refreshments, with ample facilities for showers.
+Afterward the run there are hot and cold refreshments, with ample facilities for showers.
 Every now and then we meet at venues outside Thornbury for a run over different terrain.
-Details of these ‘away-days’ are given in advance on Club Nights.
-The Club Night charge is £1 per member.
-As well as Thursday, members meet up on two other days:
+Details of these ‘away-days’ are given in advance on Club Weekly Bulletin.

 The Club organises a summer series and a winter series of (‘closed’) handicap races for its members, with plenty of prizes to be won.
 We also organise the following three ‘open’ races which attract runners from far and wide: